 - A long list, lots of variables

-- PO sucks
+- PO below grade

-- SM sucks
+- SM below grade

 - Not enough people or skills

 - Low collaboration

 - One bad apple

 - Not a Team player

 - · Etc.

 More related Problems

 - The whole Team is not motivated.

 - We need help fixing an impediment

 - We need coaching

 - On and on go the various situations